CyberAgentAILab/Web-Eye-Animation/README.md

 For instance, `eyes.target(500, 0, 1000)` makes the agent look at a point 500 units to the right, aligned with the horizontal center of the screen, and 1000 units away from the screen.

-This allows for precise control over where the agent "looks" based on coordinates in the 3D space, adding more depth to the agent's visual interaction.
+This allows for precise control over where the agent "looks" based on coordinates in the 3D space, with any unit of measurement, adding more depth to the agent's visual interaction.

 ### Controlling the Agent via WebSocket
 To control the agent via WebSocket, connect to the server using a secure WebSocket connection and send commands.
 The web-eye-animation functions as a secure WebSocket client.